minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-egg-cartons.md

 ##### Game 4:

 I've also given these plastic egg cartons to Miki.
-If your dog tends to eat something inapproppriate, you may not want to give these plastic cartons to your dog.
+If your dog tends to eat something inappropriate, you may not want to give these plastic cartons to your dog.
 Miki doesn't normally eat anything that he's not supposed to eat, so I know Miki isn't going to eat any plastic pieces that might brake away from the carton.

 ![](https://cdn.minimuutti.com/aktivointi/kananmunakotelot/DS11990-800px.jpg)